 The Salt Cathedral of Realmonte is an underground Catholic church built within the tunnels of a salt mine underground in a halite mountain near the town of Scavuzzo, Agrigento, in Sicily.

-The 4th of December is Saint Barbara day, patron saint of armourers, artillerymen, military engineers, miners and others who work with explosives because of her old legend’s association with lightning, and also of mathematicians.
+The 4th of December is Saint Barbara day, patron saint of armorers, artillerymen, military engineers, miners, and others who work with explosives because of her old legend’s association with lightning, and also of mathematicians.

 On that day the miners celebrate a religious function honoring Saint Barbara.
 The church can host 800 people.

 Images of the Salt Cathedral of Realmonte

 Weird Italy, Guide to Unusual & Amazing Places to see in Italy.
 Italy’s news in English: Art, History & Facts